cdl-geneseo/geneseo-dictionary/S/Sock-Puppeting.md

 # Sock Puppeting

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Sock Puppeting

 Created by  Unknown User (lav4), last modified by  Unknown User (vs7) on Apr 29, 2015

 1)verb: the act of fisting a someone while wearing a condom over the hand/arm2)verb: creating an online identity for deceptive purposes in an online community obsolete (Savallo, 2015)